TimidRobot/cmc/docs/annotated_config.rst

     # global defaults
     Host *
+        ForwardAgent no
+        ServerAliveCountMax 18
+        ServerAliveInterval 5
+        TCPKeepAlive no
         User arthur
-        ForwardAgent no
-        ServerAliveCountMax 6
-        ServerAliveInterval 10

 1. ``# global defaults`` is a comment.
 It helps provide context for for the line that follows it.
 2. ``Host *`` indicates this is the global defaults section.
 3. ``ControlPath ~/.ssh/master-%r@%h:%p`` supports the ControlMaster parameter.
    See `ssh_config(5) OS X Manual Page`_ if you are really curious.
-4. ``ServerAliveCountMax 6`` helps ensure robust proxied sessions.
+4. ``ServerAliveCountMax 18`` helps ensure robust proxied sessions.
 See `ssh_config(5) OS X Manual Page`_ if you are really curious.
-5. ``ServerAliveInterval 10``  helps ensure robust proxied sessions.
+5. ``ServerAliveInterval 5``  helps ensure robust proxied sessions.
 See `ssh_config(5) OS X Manual Page`_ if you are really curious.
+6. ``TCPKeepAlive no`` allows connections to weather short network outages (especially useful when connected via WiFi).
-6. ``User arthur`` specifies the user to log in as (remember, in our example the local username is arthurdent).
+7. ``User arthur`` specifies the user to log in as (remember, in our example the local username is arthurdent).

 Additionally, the following defaults are important.
 The parameter is not in